Written & Medically Reviewed by Kari Natwick, RDN, LD, IFNCP

 Because of the limited source of dietary iodine, most individuals do not meet the recommended dietary intake for iodine, therefore iodine was historically added to salt.
 With most people in westernized countries consuming more processed foods, many are led to believe that they consume enough iodine through salt.
 However, many of these products are produced with salt that has not been iodized.

 Additionally, people are no longer using iodized salt when cooking in their homes.
-This is true because of trends such as using sea salt or other forms of Himalayan salts.
+This is true because of trends such as using sea salt or forms of Himalayan salts.

 Last, there are many people that eat less sodium on purpose due to concerns about high blood pressure, or those who follow diets that are restrictive.